-This is why children go through fussy periods, or “leaps,” during their first 18 months of life.
+This is why children go through fussy periods, or “leaps,” in their first year and a half of life.
 For more information on mental and physical leaps, I highly suggest you download the app, “The Wonder Weeks.”
 I used the program for my daughter and am currently using it for my son.
 The best part is that it’s free!

-The purpose of this blog is to outline what is truly happening in those brains during the first year of life!
+The purpose of this blog is to outline what is truly happening in those bodies during the first year of life!

 The first thing we need to talk about is the brain.
-Not many people realize that when babies are born, their brains are only 25% of the size that it will be in adulthood.
-It grows to about 80% of it’s full size during the first few years of life!
+Not many people realize that when babies are born, their brains are only 25% of their eventual size in adulthood.
+It grows to about 80% of its full size during the first few years of life!

-Wenicke’s and Broca’s areas continue to develop and mature, but do not fully form until around 2 years of age.
+Wenicke’s and Broca’s areas continue to develop and mature, but do not fully form until around 24 months.
 These two areas are primarily responsible for speech and language development.
 Any damage or immaturity of these two areas will lead to deficits in speech abilities.

 Crying and Communication